 1. The Edge Application Server is registered to the Edge Enabler Server.

-Figure 7.12.1.3-1: Edge Application Server De-registration
+Figure 7.12.1.3-1: EAS-initiated Edge Application Server De-registration

 1. The Edge Application Server determines that de-registration from the Edge Enabler Server is needed (e.g. the Edge Application Server is shutting down).